 Ilocano Cuisine | The Crispy, Hearty & Naughty

-Ilocano cuisine has always something to make any foodie burp — from the hearty & healthy, to the crispy & naughty.
-And whether original to Ilocos or a version of our favorite food from somewhere else, eating your way around here is surely a delightful travel experience.
+Ilocano cuisine always has something to make any foodie burp — from the hearty & healthy, to the crispy & naughty.
+And whether original to Ilocos or a version of our favourite food from somewhere else, eating your way around here is surely a delightful travel experience.

 Ilocano Cuisine: A Delicious Reason to Travel North

 Ilocos is recognized for its strong culinary traditions across our islands-sprawling nation.
-It is a salt-happy & porcine-dominated regional cuisine that is so adored for its flavorful dishes.
+It is a salt-happy & porcine-dominated regional cuisine, so adored for its flavourful dishes.

 They have unwavering loyalty for its sukang Iloko (Ilocano sugarcane vinegar), bagoong (fish or shrimp paste), garlic & crunchy finish to meats.
-From naughty-sounding names of its vegetables to the artery-clogging meat dishes, they always find ways to turn the simplest of an ingredient into something exciting on the palate.
+From naughty-sounding vegetable names to artery-clogging meat dishes, they always find ways to turn the simplest of an ingredient into something exciting.

 Get your tummies ready because no one goes hungry in Ilocandia.
-Here are some of the unforgettable food that makes any traveler to Ilocos go Iloco-loco!
+Here are some of the unforgettable & happy Iloco-loco dishes!

 Oh So Fat, Baby!

 Longganisa is one of Ilocos’ most defining dishes.
 This salty & garlicky sausage of ground pork fat stuffed in pork intestine wrap is the star on any Ilocano breakfast table.
-The secret to its fat-oozing longganisa is in its marinade.
+Yes, the secret to its fat-oozing longganisa is in its marinade.

-It is a duel between the biting sourness of sugarcane vinegar & the strong spicy flavor of garlic that makes you hail a hand for another cup of rice.
-If you want to spot in the crowd who just had a string of longganisa, wait until someone burps!
+Actually, it is a duel between the biting sourness of vinegar & the strong spicy flavour of garlic that makes you hail a hand for another cup of rice.
+In fact, if you want to spot in the crowd who just had a longganisa, wait until someone burps!

-The king of all lechon kawali, lechon carajay, prichon & crispy liempo is the Ilocano bagnet!
+Then there’s the king of all lechon kawali, lechon carajay, prichon & crispy liempo, the Ilocano bagnet!
 These are slabs of pork belly deep-fried in lard or literally in its own fat.
 It is air-dried a few times over to drain the oil & to bring it to its maximum crispiness.
 Before serving, the slabs take its final plunge in the frying pan until it becomes the artery-snagging masterpiece masked in crunchy golden nuggets.